Skip to main content

 Code synchronization

-You can also synchronize Microsoft Visual Studio (VS Code) with the Chrome extension.
-It allows you to automatically send any updates to Chrome via a websocket between VS Code and our Chrome extension to test your JS and CSS code.
-Chrome then injects the new code in the Kameleoon engine, and reloads the page.
+You can synchronize Microsoft Visual Studio (VS Code) with the Chrome extension.
+Synchronization automatically sends updates to Chrome via a websocket between VS Code and the Kameleoon Chrome extension to test JS and CSS code.
+Chrome then injects the new code into the Kameleoon engine and reloads the page.

 Custom code injection